 The Georgia Office of Victim Services collaborates with state and local agencies to increase awareness about the services available to crime victims.
-In FY19, staff from the Georgia Office of Victim Services along with Victim Support Partners, attended 24 community events held in various locations throughout the state.
-During these events staff registered crime victims for notification, explained the postconviction process, and distributed nearly 2,000 informational packets.
+In FY20, staff from the Georgia Office of Victim Services along with Victim Support Partners, attended community events held in various locations in Georgia.
+During these events staff registered crime victims for notification, explained the post-conviction process, and distributed nearly 200 informational packets.